 Additionally, in recent months, the major players in the third-party scene have come under fire for questionable business practices and high fees that contribute to restaurant closures across the country.

-Grubhub/Seamless was hit with a class-action lawsuit this May by restaurants who were charged fees when a customer would call or interact with a restaurant via Grubhub but not place an order.
+Grubhub/Seamless was hit with a class-action lawsuit this past May by restaurants who were charged fees when a customer would call or interact with a restaurant via Grubhub but not place an order.

 Restaurants have begun to fight back against third-party delivery vendors’ fees and business practices: On June 27th, New York City hosted a public hearing where restaurant owners, operators, managers, and customers were invited to share their experiences and grievances with third-party delivery vendors in front of city officials.
 As New York City Councilman Reginald Johnson told Nation’s Restaurant News in an interview about the hearing, “Restaurants and eateries are a critical part of our private sector.
 We feel it’s the committees’ responsibility to understand what they’re going through.”